Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

 \subsubsection{Planning}

-The \textit{Planning} is responsible for deciding which strategies $s \in S_r$ should be used for each of the triggered rules $r \in R$. \revtext{The planning algorithm performs a probabilistic \ac{rca}} based on three factors:
+The \textit{Planning} is responsible for deciding which strategies $s \in S_r$ should be used for each of the triggered rules $r \in R$.
+The planning algorithm performs a probabilistic \revtext{dependency-based} \ac{rca} based on three factors:

-(1) Considering \textbf{dependencies} between \ac{ros} nodes: The goal of using this information is to find the root cause in case an uncertainty in one \ac{ros} node generates uncertainties in nodes depending on this node.
-(2) Considering the \textbf{criticality level}: The goal of using this information is to first resolve uncertainties with a high criticality level which may lead to uncertainties with a lower criticality level to resolve themselves.
-(3) Considering the \textbf{system impact} \revtext{$i_\text{exec,s}$} of different strategies \revtext{$s\in S_r$ for the given rule $r$}: The goal of using this information is to choose a strategy that promises to resolve an uncertainty faster than other strategies.
+(1) Considering \textbf{dependencies} between components: The goal of using this information is to find the root cause in case a fault in component $c_n$ generates failures in other components $c_m, ..., c_{m+k}$ depending on $c_n$.
+(2) Considering the \textbf{criticality level}: The goal of using this information is to first resolve failures with a high criticality level, which may lead to failures with a lower criticality level resolving themselves.
+This creates a prioritization dependency.
+(3) Considering the \textbf{system impact} $i_{\text{exec},s}$ of different strategies $s\in S_r$ for the given rule $r$: The goal of using this information is to choose a strategy that promises to resolve a failure faster than other strategies.

-When further describing the algorithm, we assume that all of the information above is used. \revtext{Since using different information, the planning algorithm might optimize for different goals, we show the impact of each of these information in our ablation study in \Cref{ssec::evaluation_scenario}.}

-The first step of our planning is to combine all strategies that belong to a triggered rule with criticality level ERROR in a set $S_{ERROR}$.
-Analogously, we create $S_{WARNING}$ and $S_{OK}$.
-For each criticality level we sort all of the strategies by the cost of the strategy. \revtext{The \textbf{cost $C_s$ of a strategy} $s$ is given by \Cref{eq:cost}:}
+The first step of our \textit{Planning} is to combine all strategies that belong to a triggered rule with criticality level ERROR in a set $S_\texttt{ERROR}$.
+Analogously, we create $S_\texttt{WARNING}$ and $S_\texttt{NOT\_CRITICAL}$.
+For each criticality level, we sort all of the strategies by the cost of the strategy.
+We define the \textbf{cost $\text{Cost}_s$ of a strategy} $s$ according to \Cref{eq:cost}:

-where \( p_{s} \) and \(i_{exec,s}\) are the success probability of strategy $s$ (expressed as a percentage) and the \revtext{strategy system impact to} execute $s$ as defined in \Cref{sec:rules_description}. \revtext{The strategy system impact $i_{exec,s}$ is normalized with the highest strategy impact $i_{max}$ defined in the rules for the specific use case.}
+where \( P_{s} \) and \(i_{\text{exec},s}\) are the success probability of strategy $s$ (expressed as a percentage) and the strategy system impact to execute $s$ as defined in \Cref{sec:rules_description}.
+The strategy system impact $i_{\text{exec},s}$ is normalized with the highest strategy impact $i_\text{max}$ defined in the rules for the specific use case.